 To meet certain demands created by hybrid work models, the majority of organizations have invested in business-grade internet connections, application and software development, mobile devices and mobile device management.

+94% say hybrid work has already caused them to increase their investment in data protection and security

-Business-grade internet connections (4G/5G broadband, SD-WAN) Mobile device management (MDM) security and support Mobile device (laptops, tablets etc) Endpoints (wireless and Bluetooth headsets etc) Convergence of fixed and mobile telephony None of these 1% Application and software development and investments (Microsoft Intune etc) Which, if any, of these areas of mobility has your organization invested in/prioritized?
-(Select all that apply) Base: All GROUP 4 - IT respondents (n=422)
+Which, if any, of these areas of mobility has your organization invested in/prioritized?
+(Select all that apply)

+Base: All GROUP 4 - IT respondents (n=422)

-The criticality of cloud The cloud has revolutionized the way organizations leverage technology.
+The criticality of cloud

+The cloud has revolutionized the way organizations leverage technology.
 It's driving digital transformation, empowering organizations and enabling them to respond to customer demands.

 95% of organizations say cloud solutions are vital for enabling outcomes related to CX and EX.

 Organizations vote cloud technologies as the #1 enabler that will help to positively reshape future CX capabilities; 92% say legacy infrastructure is a significant barrier to business agility and the ability to optimize CX/EX efficiency.

 There are many good reasons for organizations to migrate their apps and infrastructure to the cloud.
 They gain flexibility because they can scale their resources to match demand, they stand to save money on investments in hardware and physical infrastructure, and cloud offers a high level of reliability and availability.

 All of these benefits are combined with strong security, which is the number-one consideration for organizations moving to the cloud.

-Collaborative working and the modern contact center Importantly, cloud enables collaborative working and supports the hybrid working model.
+Collaborative working and the modern contact center

+Importantly, cloud enables collaborative working and supports the hybrid working model.
 This is ideal for a modern contact center, where agents need to work remotely without being any less efficient and organizations need to interact with their customers across multiple channels while offering relevant responses through a unified system.

 This is why 95% of organizations agree (47% very strongly) that cloud solutions are vital in enabling CX and EX outcomes.
 They see cloud technology as their number-one enabler in terms of its positive impact on CX in the future.

-Access to innovation Cloud is also about gaining access to innovation.
+Access to innovation

+Cloud is also about gaining access to innovation.
 Most AI engines are based in the cloud, so organizations that want to apply AI to improve their CX will need to migrate to the cloud or at least integrate with cloud services.

-The cloud also allows organizations to launch proof-ofconcept or pilot projects faster, easier and more affordably as they embrace innovation.
+The cloud also allows organizations to launch proof-of-concept or pilot projects faster, easier and more affordably as they embrace innovation.
 They no longer need to buy new licenses or integrate services that may not even work, and can validate return-on-investment calculations without long-term commitments.